AVTpepper/project1_history_website/README.md

           <label for="tour" class="tour">Choose
         ```
         - The error was fixed immediately.
         - Second time running the validator there were no errors.
-[Link to validation]().
+[Link to validation](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Favtpepper.github.io%2Fproject1_history_website%2Fsignup.html).

+    - __Thank You Page__ validation:
+        - First time running the validation I recieved 3 errors:
+        ```
+        Error:
+        1. Error: End tag p seen, but there were open elements.
+        From line 50, column 81; to line 50, column 84
+        story Crew</p></em>

+        2: Error: Unclosed element em.
+        From line 50, column 30; to line 50, column 33
+        <br> <em>Best R

+        3. Error: No em element in scope but a em end tag seen.
+        From line 50, column 85; to line 50, column 89
+        y Crew</p></em>
+        ```
+        - The errors were fixed immediately.
+        - Second time running the validator there were no errors.
+[Link to validation](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Favtpepper.github.io%2Fproject1_history_website%2Fsignup.html).